xapple/forest_puller/README.md

 `forest_puller` is a python package for retrieving data concerning forests of European countries.
 This includes the amount of forested areas, the forest inventory (standing stock), the forest growth rates as well as the forest loss dynamics (disturbances).

-This software is accompanied by a scientific publication that is available in preprint here: https://www.preprints.org/manuscript/202011.0661/v1
+This software is accompanied by a scientific publication that is available here: https://www.mdpi.com/1999-4907/12/2/176

 There are several forest public data sources accessible online that provide these types of information in various forms and granularity.
 This package automates the process of scrapping these websites and parsing the resulting CSV tables or excel files.